nicholasf/mcp-yfinance/README.md

 Goose is running!
 Enter your instructions, or try asking what goose can do.

 ( O)> yf__history AAPL
-I'll try getting Apple's stock history again now that we've fixed the code.
+I'll try getting Apple's stock history now.
 ─── history | yf ──────────────────────────
 symbol: AAPL